 Our 50th event

-Last year we were proud to mark 50 years as a leader in accessible housing with an interactive online event, which included invited sector & celebrity guests, and a message from the Housing Minister, the Rt.
+In 2020, we were proud to mark 50 years as a leader in accessible housing with an interactive online event, which included invited sector & celebrity guests, and a message from the Housing Minister, the Rt.
 Hon Christopher Pincher MP.

 We celebrated this half-century milestone by urging the public to respond to the Government’s open consultation on raising accessibility standards for new homes.